Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 #### Web3Signer

-Web3Signer implements the same API that Commit-Boost, so there's no need to setup a Signer module.
+Web3Signer implements the same API as Commit-Boost, so there's no need to set up a Signer module.
 The parameters needed for the remote signer are:

 ```toml
 [signer.remote]